oliviergaumond/eShopOnContainers/setup-azure.md

 ![webstatus](img/og/webstatus.png)

 ## Enable deployment
-Now that the initial deployment is working correclty we can test the automatic deployment of a code change.
+Now that the initial deployment is working correctly we can test the automatic deployment of a code change.

 First we need to enable the deploy workflows in the GitHub Actions.